Setting Aside a Default Judgment in Queensland

 What does Prima Facie Mean?

-Prima facie, a Latin term meaning “at first look” or “on the face of it” and refers to evidence that is strong enough to validate a case unless it is disproven.
+Prima facie, a Latin term meaning “at first look” or “on the face of it,” refers to evidence that is strong enough to validate a case unless it is disproven.

-In simpler terms, it means the evidence is strong enough to be true on the surface unless contested.
+In simpler terms, it means the evidence is strong enough to be considered valid at first glance, unless it is contested.

-In the Queensland Court of Appeal in Cook v D A Manufacturing Co P/L & Anor [2004] QCA 52 said:
+In the Queensland Court of Appeal in Cook v D A Manufacturing Co P/L & Anor [2004] QCA 52, the Court said:

 In order to succeed on this application, the first defendant must satisfy the Court first that it has given a satisfactory explanation for its failure to appear in the proceeding; secondly, that there has been no unreasonable delay by it in making this application; and thirdly, that it has a prima facie defence on the merits of the claim on which the judgment is founded.